 7.3.
 What To Do In Cameron Highlands

-No-brainer activities that are family-friendly usually involve short visits to the many farms and gardens scattered all over Camerons.
+No-brainer activities that are family-friendly involve short visits to the many farms and gardens scattered all over Camerons.

 A good hike or two is an excellent way to spend the day, burn some calories and appreciate the natural beauty of Cameron Highlands!